citp/privacy-policy-historical/x/xa/xar/xara.com.md

 Xara's online store policies, procedures and technical systems **are compliant with the PCI DSS.**

+### Note:

-This site does contain links to other sites. **Xara is not responsible for the privacy practices or the content of web sites which may be linked from this site**.
+This site does contain links to other sites.
+Xara is not responsible for the privacy practices or the content of web sits which may be linked from this site.

 ### Opting out of mailing lists